B2DevUK/B2DevUK/README.md

 - 👀 I’m interested in Full Stack Web Development, Software Engineering and Gaming!
 - 🌱 I’m currently learning react.js, java and lua.
 - 💞️ I’m looking to collaborate on nothing at the moment!
-- 📫 How to reach me: Discord B2@9135
+- 📫 How to reach me: N/A
-- I am currently studying Bsc Computer Science at De Montfort University!
+- I am currently studying a Bsc Computer Science